-Cellular Pathology reports are issued electronically to electronic patient record systems (EPR) and ICE. - This improves result retrieval as pathology reports become part of the electronic patient record.
-The issue of reports to the correct location is subject to the correct location details being supplied with the specimen request.
+Cellular Pathology reports are issued electronically to electronic patient record systems (EPR) and ICE immediately on reporting for Royal Bolton Hospital Patients - This improves result retrieval as pathology reports become part of the electronic patient record.
+The issue of reports to the correct location is subject to the correct location details being supplied on the specimen request card.